gridbugs/hackmd-posts/ocaml-ecosystem-surprises.md

 src       Cargo.lock    Cross.toml  LICENSE     build.rs
 ```

-And yet cargo cannot see it.
+And yet Cargo cannot see it.

 Fifteen or so minutes of confusion turned to disappointment when I learnt
 through trial and error that the `.cargo` directory wasn't being copied because
 `(source_tree ...)` silently ignores directories whose names begin
 with a ".".
-This meant that cargo didn't know to look in the `vendor` directory
+This meant that Cargo didn't know to look in the `vendor` directory
 for packages.
 If you've been bitten by this and found this page by searching "dune
 ignores hidden folders" then feel free to share your story at the GitHub issue:
 [Hidden folders are ignored in source_tree